dderubeis/the-riddler/README.md

 # hello-world
-Mostly riddles I have solved from Five Thirty Eight's column.
+Mostly riddles I have solved from FiveThirtyEight's column.